Dark matter in the Randall-Sundrum model with non-universal coupling: Results and conclusions

 From the velocity-averaged cross-section $\langle\sigma v\rangle_{\gamma \gamma}$ in the benchmark model {\bf A} (\cref{fig:indirectA}) and model {\bf B} (\cref{fig:indirectB}), we find that the annihilation cross-sections for the above processes are roughly three to four orders of magnitude smaller than the current upper bounds from the Fermi-LAT~\cite{Ackermann:2015lka, Ackermann:2015zua} and H.E.S.S~\cite{Abramowski:2013ax,Abdalla:2016olq} data.

 In conclusion, the top-philic as well as the lepto-philic models in the Randall-Sundram framework discussed in this work, are capable of explaining the observed relic density for a reasonable set of parameters without transgressing the constraints from the direct and indirect experiments.
 They are also consistent with the LHC data~\cite{Kraml:2017atm}.
+They are also consistent with the recent CMS~\cite{Sirunyan:2018ryr} data for resonance searches in the narrow-width approximation for $t \bar t$ production cross-section at ${\sqrt s} = 13$~TeV with a luminosity of 35.9~fb$^{-1}$ for $m_Y$ lying between 500~GeV to 5~TeV for which the data exists, albeit for the graviton mass roughly greater than 500~GeV with the truncated dark matter mass range required to obtain the requisite relic density.

 \acknowledgments AG and RI would like to thank the SA-CERN Consortium and Institute for Collider Particle Physics, University of the Witwatersrand for their support and hospitality during their visit.
 RI would also like to thank the SERB-DST, India for the research grant EMR/2015/000333 and Rishav Roshan and Sreemanti Chakraborti for useful discussions.